Strengthening the Structure of Justice for Victims of Abuse in Later Life: Your Brain on Aging

 There is a lack of information and strategy for identifying and addressing abuse in later life in all fields, including the healthcare field.
 Oftentimes, health care professionals are uniquely and perfectly positioned to see, hear, or observe signs of abuse or signs of risk for abuse but do not have the knowledge and ability to effectively address it.
 Too, we find a great divide between health care professionals and other professionals who are or may be involved in the lives of an older person at risk for or subject to abuse.
 Additionally, we hear reports from health care professionals (and others) of uncertainty as to the “right” thing to do in these situations given that the patient is an adult who is entitled to make decisions but may for a variety of reasons be experiencing challenges (cognitive, dynamics of abuse, and others) that affect their ability to make decisions.

-We hope to address the uncertainty involved in treating older persons who, by virtue of age alone, are susceptible to abuse; to provide information which allows practitioners to discern between challenges to decision-making abilities based on the dynamics of abuse or cognitive decline issues; to create, encourage, and foster a working relationship between providers and others who can assist an abuse in later life victim; and to introduce potentially new concepts for the treatment of victims or potential victims of abuse in later life that will more effectively address their needs and, hopefully, prevent any or further abuse.
+We hope to address the uncertainty involved in treating older persons who, by virtue of age alone, are susceptible to abuse; to provide information which allows practitioners to discern between challenges to decision-making abilities based on the dynamics of abuse or cognitive decline issues; to create, encourage, and foster a working relationship between providers and others who can assist abuse in later life victims; and to introduce potentially new concepts for the treatment of victims or potential victims of abuse in later life that will more effectively address their needs and, hopefully, prevent any or further abuse.

 |8:30 am||Welcome and Opening Remarks|